SAP/karma-ui5/docs/migrate-v1.md

 # Migrate to v1.0.0

 The first major version of the Karma UI5 plugin comes with several new features and some breaking changes.
-It requires less configuration and has a built-in HTML runner to seamlessly execute your testsuites and testpages.
+It requires less configuration and has a new "html" mode to seamlessly execute your testsuites and testpages.

 ## Breaking changes